 - Always keep your pantry dry and clean, you don’t want molds or other pests forming behind your shelves or containers.
 You will have to move everything out to disinfect the pantry.

 Stockpiling on essential pantry foods should be done as often as possible since these items will help you survive when disaster strikes.
-Even more, some of these items will be quite valuable during SHTF and you could barter with it and get other supplies you need.
+Even more, some of these items will be quite valuable during SHTF.
+You could barter with it and get other supplies you need.

 Be sure to stock your pantry the proper way and stay safe!